chuaxiangjie/ParkingApp/README.md

 ## Application Logic

-The Parking System handles two logics (Available and Occupied Slots) represented by two different collection objects
+The Parking System breaks down parking lots into 2 different collections
-1. Min Heap - Represents the available parking slots
+1. Min Heap - Represents all of the available parking lots
-2. Dictionary - <K,V> where K refers to slot no and V as slot object
+2. Dictionary - Represents all of the occupied parking lots with slot no. as key

-Parking lot of 6 is represented by a min heap tree where the root contain slot no 1.
-The rest of the child nodes are greater than their parent node.
+The Min heap binary data structure organized available parkings lots with its root containing slot no. 1 When a car is assigned a parking lot, system shall pop the heap and assign the slot to the vehicle which is then inserted into the dictionary with <slotNo, Slot Obj>

 Operation with Time complexity